orangejuice/blog/data/activity/movie-情书-1995/record.en.md

   subtitle: 1995 / Japan / Drama Romance / Shunji Iwai / Miho Nakayama, Etsushi Toyokawa
 ---

-The romantic and subtle infatuation disguised as alienation that is unique to student life.
-In my twenties, I realized that time had already passed.
-Everyone should have such a memory in their life, because everyone's life should have such a memory.
-It would be better with fewer regrets.
+The unique romantic subtlety and deliberately distant unrequited love of school days.
+Now in my twenties, I realize that time has long passed.
+Everyone has such a memory in their life, because everyone should have such a memory.
+With fewer regrets, it would be even better.